 I have touched on the main issue.
 Let me restate some of the above points and list some other matters.
 President Trump’s speeches and his executive order reflect Christian revisionist history.
 They:

-- ignore the fact that churches are not required to give up some of their First Amendment protections when they choose to become 501(c)(3) organizations who submit to the federal government as to certain matters;
+- ignore the fact that churches are required to give up some of their First Amendment protections when they choose to become 501(c)(3) organizations who submit to the federal government as to certain matters;

 - ignore the fact that churches voluntarily give up much of their First Amendment protection when they place themselves under a law which commands them not to do certain things;